- American Sign Language (ASL) [ Wikipedia ] – primary language of English-speaking Deaf in North America

 - List of sign languages around the world

-Note: if you’re looking to learn sign language, see Learning American Sign Language .
+Note: if interested in learning sign language, see Learning American Sign Language .

 Note: see national websites for a listing of provincial, state, and local chapters/affiliates